jessiewbailey/TaskFlow/README.md

 ### Database Schema

-The application uses MySQL 8 with the following main tables:
+The application uses PostgreSQL 15+ with the following main tables:

 - `requests`: Uploaded tasks and their metadata
 - `workflows`: Saved workflow definitions